theJian/nvim-moonwalk/README.md

 ## 🙌 Contributing

-We use APCA to compute contrast of highlight groups and test to make sure the readability.
-You PR needs to pass the test, you can run the test locally with `make test`.
+We use APCA to compute the contrast of highlight groups and test to ensure readability.
+Your PR needs to pass the test, you can run the test locally with `make test`.